kristiinara/GraphifyEvolution/README.md

   - C++ projects need all its dependencies included in the project.
 - A switch for verbose logging should be added
 - Class implementations and method arguments are not yet handled by the syntax analyser
+- Java projects that use lombock might not be analysed correctly.
+A delomboc script is added under JavaParser, but it does not always work and is very slow (it is currently not automatically called).